The 7th Saga

 The 7th Saga (Note: Also known as Elnard (エルナード, Erunādo) in Japan.) is a 1993 role-playing video game developed by Produce! and published by Enix for the Super Nintendo Entertainment System.
 The game made innovative use of a radar system during gameplay.
 It featured seven playable characters of various types including humans, an elf, a dwarf, robots, a demon, and an alien.
-Each character has unique items and spells.
+Each character has unique items, spells and level/stat progressions.

 The game Mystic Ark was planned to be marketed as a sequel to The 7th Saga in North America, but the game was only ever released in Japan.